Welsh Rugby Union

 The Welsh Rugby Union (WRU; Undeb Rygbi Cymru) is the governing body of rugby union in the country of Wales, recognised by the sport's international governing body, World Rugby.

 The WRU is responsible for the running of rugby in Wales, overseeing 320 member clubs, the Welsh national team and National Leagues and Cups.
-The WRU is headed by the President (Gerald Davies), chairman (Ieuan Evans) and acting CEO (Nigel Walker).
+The WRU is headed by the President (Terry Cobner), chairman (Richard Collier-Keywood) and CEO (Abi Tierney).

 History

 The roots of the Welsh Rugby Union lay in the creation of the South Wales Football Union (SWFU) in September 1875; formed, "...with the intention of playing matches with the principal clubs in the West of England and the neighbourhood.
 The rugby rules will be the code adopted.
 The South Wales Football Club was superseded in 1878 by the South Wales Football Union in an attempt to bring greater regulation to the sport and to select representatives from club sides to represent the international game.
 The SWFU though were poorly organised, and although they arranged fixtures between a South Wales team and various English clubs, they were often victims of fixture-clashes and were accused of lacking energy.
 In 1880, Richard Mullock, secretary of the Newport Athletic Club, decided to take matters into his own hands and without the backing of the SWFU organised an international match against England.

 The match took place on 19 February 1881, and was won by England seven goals, one dropped goal and six tries to nil.
 This heavy defeat lay the seeds for further reforms that would lead to the creation of the WRU.

 Currently, there is confusion regarding the official date of creation of the Welsh Rugby Union.
 In March 1880 nine teams supposedly met at the Tenby Hotel, Swansea with the intent of creating a new union.
 These teams are thought to have been, Cardiff RFC, Chepstow RFC, Haverfordwest RFC, Llandaff RFC, Llanelli RFC, Neath RFC, Newport RFC, Pontypridd RFC and Swansea RFC.
 The issue with accepting this meeting is that there is no written evidence, just oral repetition.